Sharannya340/the-walking-hand/README.md

 **Response:**
 `[This project deepened our understanding of how systems, electronics, code, and mechanics, interact under real-world constraints.
 We learned that reliable hardware behavior depends as much on power stability and physical alignment as it does on correct code.
 The integration phase revealed the importance of iterative testing, where small misalignments or inefficiencies compound into larger system-level issues.
 Most critically, we learned to design with constraints in mind rather than attempting to resolve them later.]`

+NEW-
+`[We learned about hardware-software integration, input handling, and debugging.]`

 ## 19.3 Design Reflection
 What did you learn about: